karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 ## Completed (recent)

+- Init: remove package.json conflict prompt by excluding the template manifest from the copy step.
+The manifest is now handled solely by the additive merge (create when missing; never overwrite existing keys).
+This eliminates the scary/irrelevant “overwrite/example/skip” dialog without changing behavior.

 - Templates (lint): re‑run confirmed typed ESLint resolution for the template;
   consolidated templates:lint to lint the template config with the same config (no ignore warning).
 The script now invokes ESLint once with `-c templates/default/eslint.config.ts` over both the template files and the config file path.
 - Templates (lint): make templates/default/tsconfig.eslint.json extend-only so ESLint inherits the dev tsconfig mapping for @karmaniverous/smoz in-repo.
   This removes “Unsafe … error typed value” in template files while keeping